Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Step – 4: Wait Till Etcher Finishes

 After you have entered your password, the flash process will begin.
 Etcher will display the writing progress, speed, and the estimated duration to complete.
 Once the ISO has been flashed, Etcher will perform a validation operation to check whether the data contained in the USB device is the same as the ISO.
-Your Linux bootable USB drive is ready to boot after this step completes successfully.
+Your Linux bootable USB drive is ready to boot after this step is completed successfully.

 Step – 5: Booting into Live Linux on Mac

-To boot into a Linux installation media from Mac, you will need to restart your device and press the Option/alt (⌥) key.
+To boot into a Linux installation media from a Mac, you will need to restart your device and press the Option/alt (⌥) key.
 Make sure the USB device is inserted while doing this.
 It will launch the ‘Startup Manager’ and display a list of bootable devices connected to your Apple machine.
 The live USB should be labeled as ‘EFI Boot’ and usually appears in a gold or yellow color.
 Select this device, and it will start booting into the Linux distribution.

 How to Create a Linux Bootable USB Using the Terminal on Mac